Roundup of New Parent Support Groups in Pittsburgh

 Looking for connection and solidarity?
 Here are some places to start.

 We’ve compiled the best information we were able to find for local Pittsburgh-area support groups.
-This info was last updated as of January 2023 - of course things change, and we’ll do our best to share updates here as we have them.
+This info was last updated in October 2024 - of course things change, and we’ll do our best to share updates here as we have them.

 Note: The groups on this list are not inclusive of therapeutic treatment groups hosted through health programs and hospitals.
 If you’re looking for outpatient or inpatient treatment for more severe challenges, we have a list of perinatal mental health treatment options here.